Mona Lisa Smile

 Is it any good?

-In MONA LISA SMILE, a vibrant and independent-minded teacher shows her students a paint-by-numbers kit for a Van Gogh picture to show them the difference between art that is insightful and meaningful and mindless repetition of pretty images.
+MONA LISA SMILE adds up to glossy entertainment that is a long way from art.
+In the movie, a vibrant and independent-minded teacher shows her students a paint-by-numbers kit for a Van Gogh picture to show them the difference between art that is insightful and meaningful and mindless repetition of pretty images.
 The problem is that the movie has a paint-by-numbers script and little more to offer than pretty images.
-The result is glossy entertainment value that is a long way from art.

 All of the actresses look wonderful in their elegant little hats, white gloves, twin-sets, tulle, and pearls.
 And teacher-student is one of the most reliably appealing relationships to portray in a movie.
 But there is no real insight or spirit in the movie and its dumbed-down portrayal of the post-WWII, pre-Betty Friedan era is particularly disappointing, limited to images of conformity like girls rowing crew and practicing synchronized swimming and a poster explaining the ladylike way to cross one's legs and references to the wish to return to the "normal" days before the war.
 Katherine's character is inconsistent to the point of being erratic, especially with regard to her own romantic involvement.
 Roberts is reduced to relying on movie star tricks like her "game girl" laugh and moist gaze to fill the gaps.